 Any peer-reviewed research article accepted into a journal meeting the criteria is eligible.

 Any journal that provides free, immediate, online access to the full text of all research articles and follows accepted best practices for open access publishing is eligible.
-This includes, but isn’t limited to, journals listed in the Directory of Open Access Journals.
+This includes, but is not limited to, journals listed in the Directory of Open Access Journals.
 At a minimum, journals must be compliant with the Open Access Scholarly Publishers Association’s Code of Conduct.

 Alternative Funding Options